Plant Dreams, Grow Gardens

-A greenhouse is a transparent enclosure which is used to create an artificial man-made atmosphere for growing plants, vegetables, fruits and flowers.
-A controlled greenhouse works by maintaining the environment inside using artificial grow lights, humidifiers and heaters.
-Whereas a simple uncontrolled greenhouse works by passive heating, In passive heating the rays from the sun come to earth and warm the earth’s surface and because greenhouse is made of glass so radiations from the sun comes inside and heat the greenhouse and this heat is not lost into atmosphere because these rays are trapped by the glass walls and roof of the greenhouse and thus greenhouse remain warm even at night and allow plants and vegetables to grow in warm climate continuously.
+A greenhouse is a transparent enclosure that is used to create an artificial man-made atmosphere for growing plants, vegetables, fruits, and flowers.
+A controlled greenhouse works by maintaining the environment inside using artificial grow lights, humidifiers, and heaters.
+Whereas a simple uncontrolled greenhouse works by passive heating, In passive heating the rays from the sun come to earth and warm the earth’s surface and because the greenhouse is made of glass so radiations from the sun come inside and heat the greenhouse and this heat is not lost into the atmosphere because these rays are trapped by the glass walls and roof of the greenhouse and thus greenhouse remains warm even at night and allow plants and vegetables to grow in warm climate continuously.
 A greenhouse is an artificial source of life for plants when there is no sunlight or heat for their growth (cold days of winter in Ice-lands and other colder regions of the earth).

 Earth as a Greenhouse

 The atmosphere within a greenhouse is the same as the earth’s atmosphere.
 The rising amount of heat in the earth’s atmosphere is the result of an increase in greenhouse gases like carbon dioxide, methane, nitrogen oxides, and water vapors.
 These gases gathered around the earth’s boundary and stop sun rays to go back to space and thus earth’s atmosphere becomes more warm and cozy.

 This is exactly the same as greenhouse works, in earth atmosphere greenhouse gases trap the sun radiations and in a greenhouse, the glass roof and walls trap sun radiations and do not allow them to escape out and turn these rays into heat.